-Measure Detail Direct Measures The UK government has now announced GBP280bn worth of measures since March, according to costings published by the Office for Budget Responsibility alongside the Spending Review on 25 November.
-The biggest single measure so far has been the Job Retention Scheme (JRS) in which companies were eligible for grants covering 80% of furloughed workers' salaries up to a cap of GBP2,500, plus National Insurance contributions - launched on 20 March.
+The UK government has now announced GBP280bn worth of measures since March, according to costings published by the Office for Budget Responsibility alongside the Spending Review on 25 November.
+The biggest single measure so far has been the Job Retention Scheme (JRS) in which companies were eligible for grants covering 80% of furloughed workers' salaries up to a cap of GBP2,500, plus National Insurance contributions launched on 20 March.
 The estimated gross cost of this scheme for 2020/21 is GBP62.5bn.
 The government had planned to retire this scheme at the end of October and replace it with the less expensive Jobs Support Scheme (Open) and Jobs Support Scheme (Closed).
 However, when the new lockdown measures for England were announced, the JRS was extended, initially to the end of November, then to the end of March and then again, to the end of April.
 This extension means there will no longer be a 'job retention bonus' paid in January.
 The government also said employees who had been let go since 23 September could be re-employed and furloughed under the new scheme.
-The JSS (Open and Closed) may need to be reintroduced when the lockdown is lifted: the former is a short-time work subsidy scheme for companies hit by lower demand, which was launched on 24 September, but made more generous on 22 October.
+The JSS (Open and Closed) may need to be reintroduced when the lockdown is lifted: the former is a shorttime work subsidy scheme for companies hit by lower demand, which was launched on 24 September, but made more generous on 22 October.
 The latter is for companies, which are forced to close, and is a less generous version of the JRS, whereby employees will receive 67% of their normal wage up to a cap of GBP2,100.
 On 8 July, a set of new measures were announced, this time not so much to cushion the blow of lockdowns, but to entice people back out and restart the economy.
 These included a 6-month cut in VAT from 20% to 5% for restaurants, hotels and cultural attractions, which was extended in October from January to the end of March.
 It also included a 6-month stamp duty 'holiday', raising the tax-free threshold on house purchases from GBP125,000 to GBP500,000.
-On 24 September, against a backdrop of rising COVID-19 case numbers, the Chancellor ann Guarantees For smaller businesses, the Coronavirus Business Interruption Loan Scheme (CBILS), which allows SMEs to borrow up to GBP5m (up from GBP1.2m originally), with no interest due in the first six months.
-The scheme was further expanded to offer 80% guaranteed loans of up to GBP25m to companies with turnover between GBP45m and GBP500m, and reformed to reduce any claim on business owners' personal assets as collateral.
-On 27 April, the government guarantee was increased to 100% for small firms borrowing up to GBP50,000 under the new Bounce Back Loans (BBLs) programme.
-And on 24 September, the Chancellor announced a number of changes to make the terms on the CBILs and BBLs easier, including extending the term of the government guarantee and introducing payment delays for struggling companies.
-New GBP1.25bn fund for innovative start-ups announced on 20 April, comprising GBP500m "Future Fund" for high growth companies and another GBP750m in loans and grants for smaller start-ups.
+On 24 September, against a backdrop of rising COVID-19 case numbers, the Chancellor announced a new Winter Package of measures.
+As well as the aforementioned JSS, the Chancellor eased the terms of government-backed loans and deferred VAT payments, extended the July VAT cut for hospitality businesses (from mid-January to end March), and introduced more help for the self-employed.
+On 22 October, as well as upgrading the terms of the JSS (Open), he also added grants for companies and extended an increase to Universal Credit benefit payments.
+On 4 January, following the announcement of the renewed lockdown, the Chancellor announced a GBP4.6bn package of business support, comprising GBP4bn of direct grants of up to GBP9,000 for retail, hospitality and leisure companies and GBP594m of discretionary funding for affected businesses, to be delivered by local authorities.